 One of the more appealing things about the Legacy Card Show is that it looks positioned as a repeatable local event rather than a one-off splashy convention.
 That can be especially helpful for Austin-area collectors who want a dependable place to check in with the hobby, move some cards, and keep up with the local scene over time.

-Because the venue is a hotel and the setup appears to be fairly accessible, the event should feel approachable for a wide range of attendees.
+Because the venue is a hotel and the setup should be fairly accessible, the event should feel approachable for a wide range of attendees.
 These kinds of shows often work well for people who want time to browse without dealing with overwhelming crowds, long lines, or a packed convention schedule.

 A Show for All Levels of Collectors